drjeong/uenn/README.md

 > Please make sure to select the preference options - LibTorch and C++ / Java.

-> Once downloaded, place the library under the "Lib" folder.
+> Once downloaded, place the library under the "Lib" folder as:

+> $(SolutionDir)Lib\libtorch-win-shared-with-deps-2.0.1+cu118
+> $(SolutionDir)Lib\libtorch-win-shared-with-deps-debug-2.0.1+cu118

-> For running the program, you must copy DLLs.
+> To run the program, you must copy DLLs.
->

 > Release Mode

 ```